C0D1UM/technical-standard/angular/coding-styles/README.md

 #### Line-Wrapping (Optional)

-For wrapping the attribute of element, In base styles there is no recommendation.
-You may consider by readability.
-However, we suggest to wrap them with 4 spaces for the attribute indentation.
+For wrapping the attribute of elements, we wrap them with 4 spaces for the attribute indentation.

 ```html
 <!-- not recommend - wrapping somewhere long line -->